icoloma/simpleds-kickstart/README.md

 Import the project into your eclipse workspace and create a Web Application launcher.
 The project compiles your classes directly on war/WEB-INF/classes, so you can just launch and open your browser.

-For an introduction to all this, see [this presentation at Codemotion 2012](http://www.slideshare.net/icoloma/codemotion-appengine)
+For an introduction to the frameworks involved, see [this presentation at Codemotion 2012](http://www.slideshare.net/icoloma/codemotion-appengine)

+A live demo is available [here](http://simpleds-kickstart.appspot.com/)